BBVA/kapow/docs/source/concepts/resource_tree.rst

     │  │           └──── filename   Original file name of the file uploaded in the form field <name>
     │  │           └──── content    The contents of the file uploaded in the form field <name>
     │  └──── body                   HTTP request body
     │
+    │─ route
+    │  └──── id                     Id of the route that matched this request.
+    │
     └─ response
       ├──── status                  HTTP status code